 We all love free stuff.
 Free tacos, free beer, or even a free t-shirt that gets tossed in the back of a drawer and never sees the light of day again the rest of its natural life.

 So let’s talk about about free web hosting.
 Is it a good thing like free beer or ill-fitting t-shirt?
 The answer, as you might suspect, depends on what you intend to accomplish with your website.

-Paid hosting plans certainly have their place in the world, but the reality is that not everyone who wants to put something online has grand plans to challenge Amazon in a face-to-face ecommerce retail death match.
+Paid web hosting services (or meilleur hébergement web for the French among us) certainly have their place in the world, but the reality is that not everyone who wants to put something online has grand plans to challenge Amazon in a face-to-face ecommerce retail death match.